Joeaculberson/BlueMageParty/README.md

 # 🧙‍♂️ Blue Mage Party

-**Blue Mage Party** is a tool designed to help Final Fantasy XIV players manage their Blue Mage spells and party setups.
-Whether you're organizing a solo run, a light party, or a full party, this application makes it easy to track which spells each party member has and identify the spells everyone still needs.
+**Blue Mage Party** is a tool designed to help Final Fantasy XIV Blue Mages play together easier.
+Whether you're playing solo, in a light party, or a full party, this application makes it easy to track which spells each party member has and identify the spells everyone still needs.

 ---